duffcodester/hm/README.md

    variable in the methods.
 -  12/23/12 - Updated the parent controller to sign in upon sign up.
 Currently working on the sign out.
 -  12/24/12 - Refer to [daringfireball](http://daringfireball.net/projects/markdown/syntax#p "markdown") markdown help for README.md styling.
+-  12/24/12 - Signing in and out is working correctly.

 ## Acceptance Criteria ##
 NYS  = not yet started